Katy-katy/Web-log-analysis-using-MapReduce-Python/README.md

 ##Question 3:
 what is the most popular file on the website (the file whose path occurs most often in access_log)?
 The number of occurrences?

-Since some passes in the log begin with “http://www.the-associates.co.uk”,  I removed this part using regular expression in m my_mapper_by_page2.py and I wrote my_reducer2.py which output only the most popular path and the number of occurrences of this path.
+Since some passes in the log begin with “http://www.the-associates.co.uk”,  I removed this part using regular expression in **my_mapper_by_page2.py** and I wrote **my_reducer2.py** which output only the most popular path and the number of occurrences of this path.

 I got: